-Whether you are feeling lonely and want to be part of an online community or are feeling happy and want to “celebrate” knowing that your feelings play a big part in your attitude and behaviours towards online gambling is a must.
+Whether you are feeling lonely and want to be part of an online community or are feeling happy and want to “celebrate”, knowing that your feelings play a big part when you navigate through online gambling is a must.
 Not only are the feelings that make you want to gamble important it’s the feelings that you experience whilst doing it.

-Some people get a feeling of elation and a “high” from taking risks and if that’s the case then know your reactions and feelings and don’t fall into the trap.
+Some people get a feeling of elation and a “high” from taking risks.
+If that’s the case then know your reactions and feelings and don’t fall into the trap.
 If that’s not possible close family and friends can help you find other experiences that can replicate that feeling.

 Trigger #3 – Your Financial Hardships

 Sometimes bad things happen to good people.
 And one of the most common hardships in our day and age is a financial one.
 Financial hardships may make you fall into a state of despair and think that your only way out (even if only temporarily) is by risking whatever little funds you may have available to make money.
 Gambling is not an investment.
 Don’t ever misguide your self by thinking that it is because these things usually don’t end well.